 Although well known for its fall foliage when the entire valley is a blaze of colour we discovered this is a great summer walk because of the hardwood tree canopy for most of the route which shielded us from the sun.

-The Tom East side trail (blue blazes) takes a right fork for the next few kilometers.
-This side trail continues to climb but when you do get a break in the trees be sure to look back as you can see the valley and ski lifts on the far side, a splendid view.
+So at the 60.3 point the Tom East side trail (blue blazes) takes a right fork for the next few kilometers.
+This side trail continues to climb but when you do get a break in the trees be sure to look back as you can see the valley and ski lifts on the far side offering a splendid view.

-The Tom East trail goes up and down quite a bit over its course also providing a few flat sections so you have time to catch your breath.
+The Tom East trail goes up and down quite a bit over its course, about 2.5 km, providing a few flat sections so you have time to catch your breath.
 There are a few creeks along this route as well but the bridges are new and very solidly built.

 However we continue to the right along the main trail.
-Then it is off to the left along the Snell Loop Trail which has very different terrain.
+Then it is off to the left along the Cam Snell Loop Trail at the 64.4 km marker which has very different terrain.
 At first you have a gradual ascent as you follow a stream before reaching the top of the north ridge of the Hockley Valley.
-You cross an open field bordered on both sides by some ponds before plunging back into the hardwood forest again.
+Along the 2.2 km distance you cross an open field bordered on both sides by some ponds before plunging back into the hardwood forest again.

 Rejoin the main trail heading to the right so that the total distance of 15 km for this hike when you are finished.
 Along this section you are mostly in the forest and heading down but there are a few climbs and nice lookout points to keep things interesting.